-We are excited about your interest in taking our Non-locomotor Skills Unit course from PE Central.
+We are excited about your interest in taking our Non-Locomotor Skills Standards-Based Unit course from PE Central.
 Below you will find a brief course description, the instructor's biography, and course FAQ's.
 We estimate that this course will take 2 hours to complete.
 Once you have completed it, you may request the 3 hours towards your teacher licensure recertification.

 We know you will find this course valuable and enjoyable.
 If you have any questions please email us at firstname.lastname@example.org